decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     filter(message: Omit<TransportMessage, 'messageBuffer'>): boolean;
 };

-// Warning: (ae-forgotten-export) The symbol "ReceiveMessage" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ReceiveMessage" needs to be exported by the entry point 0.9580633443849058index.d.ts
 // Warning: (ae-missing-release-tag) "TransportMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)